mfrellum/littlebrother/README.md

 - encryption and archiving of metadata.
 (Internet proxy if allowed by host).
 - aggregate several personal littlebrother containers (e.g. One for education, one for medical and one for leisure)
 - littlebrother should handle offline/peer-to-peer-network aggregation of data

+### Stimulate hosting competition
+Standardized hosting should make it easy to move your data and stimulate competition from hosting services.
+Competition on:
+- Trust
+- Service
+- Prize

 ### Sites/systems related to the same problem:
 - [mfrellum/Gini](https://github.com/mfrellum/Gini)